4ster-light/bfcompiler/README.md

 cargo run -- repl
 ```

-And then you can enter your Brainfuck code and it will be executed.
+And then you can enter your Brainfuck code, and it will be executed.

 ## Example